jose-oc/josefo-developer/content/linux/java-implement-statistics-on-your-project.en.md

 </h2>

 <p style="text-align: justify">
-  Let&#8217;s test if JSF works on the project.
+  Let's test if JSF works on the project.
 We will create a file with xhtml extension like this:
 </p>

 <pre class="lang:xhtml decode:true ">&lt;!DOCTYPE html&gt;